Info: This event is now full so no new entries can be made.

 Runners are expected to be self sufficient and there are no regular drink or feed stations on the route, there are several burns which can be used for refilling at your own discretion.
 The route is unmarked, so please make yourself familiar with the whole route, including the last couple of miles.

 Runners should typically be capable of a sub 4hr road marathon and be confident of completing the race in 6hrs.
 There are 2 checkpoints at Derry Lodge and at the Pools of Dee, both these points must be visited on your route.

 There is a 1hr30m cut off point at Derry Lodge - if you are not through within this time you will be asked to return to Braemar.
 There will be a sweeper runner and the Cairngorm Mountain Rescue Team will support the race from a base at the Pools of Dee.
 Runners withdrawing from the race must advise the organisers, sweeper, Rescue Team or the police as soon as possible.
 The Lairig Ghru is a Category C long hill race insured through Scottish Hill Runners.
 All runners are required to carry the following:

 All competitors must have their number clearly visible on the front of their body (preferably the torso), this is to ensure that we can account for everyone at each checkpoint.
 Numbers must not be folded or defaced in any way.

-NB: There will be a kit check at the race start.
+NB: There will be a kit check at the race start, no kit no race!